-One technology now being offered is a 5-axis laser cutting system offered by Miyachi Unitek.
+One technology now being offered is a 5-axis laser cutting system from Miyachi Unitek.
 The control software controls the laser and the motion together, and the integration of these two aspects provides a rigid structure, free from vibration.

 The 5-axis motion consists of three linear axes and two rotary axes.
 The unique set-up allows system engineers great flexibility to choose the best axis configuration for a particular cut, not limited to where they are on the part.
 Engineers can mix and match and set combinations that make it more efficient for a process.
 For example, designers might place four axes on the part and one on the focus head, or switch them around according to the best solution for the application.

 Laser cutting for medical tube tools and components has many benefits, but actually achieving them depends in no small part on successful system integration.
 Designers need to develop an entire system where the motion, laser, software, and tooling all work properly and are integrated into a whole that supports the desired process flow.